conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 ***

 ### Shareable Filters
-To increase collaboration between users we've made filters in the Topic view shareable.
+Filters in the Topic Consume view are now shareable.
+This brings a number of benefits:
+- **Improved collaboration**: Share pre-defined views to ensure users are looking at the same subset of data
+- **Time savings**: Speed up troubleshooting and analysis with repeatable filters that share the same or similar criteria
+- **Consistency and accuracy**: Standardized filters across teams and departments reduce the risk of errors or discrepancies that can occur when individuals manually create filters

 After you've finished configuring filters on a topic, you now have an option to save the filter either as a Private or an Organization filter.
 ![Kafka Connect Wizard](/images/changelog/platform/v28/shared-filters.png)

 Anyone can then load Organization filters from the dedicated section.